Transportation Equity - Income

 By the Numbers

 Did you know that the cost of owning and operating a car for most Little Rock residents is over $10,000/year?
-Given Little Rock's median household income of $46,085/year,it is no wonder that transportation is considered unaffordable throughout Little Rock (Fig. 2), that many households do not own a vehicle (Fig. 3), and areas of low vehicle ownership overlap with family poverty rate (Fig. 4).
+Given Little Rock's median household income of $48,463/year and that 17.8% of residents live in poverty,it is no wonder that transportation is considered unaffordable throughout Little Rock (Fig. 2), that many households do not own a vehicle (Fig. 3), and areas of low vehicle ownership overlap with family poverty rate (Fig. 4).
 Transportation can be challenging even for households that own one car if more than one adult works, if children need transportation to school, etc. Making transportation alternatives safe and convenient helps many households balance their budgets without endangering their lives.

 Figure 2.
 Transportation is not affordable almost anywhere in Little Rock or Central Arkansas (Imagine Central Arkansas, pg.
 46).